| Medicare in

 of special attention and were treated from a communal bottle

+of liniment.
 Pocock made house visits,

 usually to help a new arrival into the world, to the small